alenelias123/VellamUndo/README.md

 # Vellam Undo

 Vellam Undo is a working flood-reporting and re-navigation prototype for Kerala.
-It adapts the GasUndo-style architecture into a map-first emergency operations interface for:
+It hsd a map-first emergency operations interface for:

 - live flood reports and community verification
 - road status by water level